ooni/probe-cli/internal/experiment/webconnectivity/README.md

 - [analysistcpip.go](analysistcpip.go) checks for TCP/IP blocking.

-## Data model

-All the test keys that are not part of the original Web Connectivity have the `x_` prefix to indicate that they are experimental and may change.
+We emit the `blocking` and `accessible` keys we emitted before as well as new keys, prefixed by `x_` to indicate that they're experimental.

 ## Limitations and next steps

-We need to extent the Web Connectivity test helper to return us information about TLS handshakes with IP addresses discovered by the probe.
+We need to extend the Web Connectivity test helper to return us information about TLS handshakes with IP addresses discovered by the probe.
 This information would allow us to make more precise TLS blocking statements.

 Further changes are probably possible.
-Departing too radically from the Web Connectivity model, will lead us to have a Websteps implementation (but then the data model would probably be different).
+Departing too radically from the Web Connectivity model, though, will lead us to have a `websteps` implementation (but then the data model would most likely be different).